lsst-dm/dmtn-224/index.rst

 When authenticating a request with a token, Gafaelfawr does not care what type of token is pressented.
 It may be a user, notebook, internal, or service token; all of them are handled the same way.

+Service tokens, used for service-to-service API calls unrelated to a specific user request, are managed as Kubernetes secrets via a Kubernetes custom resource.
+For more details, see :ref:`GafaelfawrServiceToken <gafaelfawrservicetoken>`.

 .. _token-reuse:

 Reuse of notebook and internal tokens